FreddyVRetro/ISA-PicoMEM/firmware/README.md

 Connect the Board with the MicroUSB to a PC/Laptop and press the BOOTSEL Button on the Pico at the same time:
-- A Folder is the automatically opened on the PC, you need to copy the file to this “Virtual Disk”, wait until the folder automatically closes and it is finished.
+- A Folder is the automatically opened on the PC, you need to copy the file to this “Virtual Disk”, wait until the folder automatically closes and it is finished.<br />

-Warning, For the PicoMEM 1.1 ONLY (Corrected on the 1.11):
+**WARNING:** For the PicoMEM 1.1 ONLY (Corrected on the 1.11):
 - The PicoMEM must be plugged into a PC so that the programming work.
   Power on the PC (The Retro one) and press the button at the same time.

 ## Firmwares Revision History :

 ### PM_W_Apr21_xx:
-- Warning : As Timing changes has been done, I would like as many feedback as possible, Go to the previous firmware in case of problem.
+- **WARNING:** As Timing changes has been done, I would like as many feedback as possible, **Go to the previous firmware in case of problem.**
-- + RAM/ROM Emulation is faster : Now Work on the Commodore PC10 and maybe more
+- + RAM/ROM Emulation is faster : Now Work on the Commodore PC10 and maybe more.<br />
+    On one PC10, it needed to be put in 8 or 10MHz mode to work.
 - + Added the Number of Floppy drive and Disk Drive display in the BIOS
 - !
 Changed the POST Code : PicoMEM BIOS Port is 81h, PC BIOS Still 80h